What’s the service like?

 We consider our service to be informal, allowing each person to experience God in

 their own personal way.
 Our worship service is designed to allow you to draw

 close to God through music, giving, fellowship, preaching and prayer:

-Music – Our worship team, led by Associate Pastor Dylan Ruby,
+Music – Our worship team, led by Pastor Dylan,

 seeks God’s direction on the song selection each week.
 The music is selected

 based on the scripture passages that will be used by the Pastor that week.
 The